How Much Does My Foam Part Weigh?

 Foam Industries is a custom protective packaging company specializing in foam – with additional wood and plastic fabrication services.
 Our custom foam fabrication services are ideal for any type of packaging, display, or support service needed – from design to finished product.

-Request a Sample
+Get a Sample

 Sometimes, you need to get a feel for something.